We Analyzed the Future Direction of China XD Plastics Company Limited (CXDC), Here is What We Found

-China XD Plastics Company Limited (NASDAQ:CXDC) went up by 11.43% from its latest closing price compared to the recent 1-year high of $2.44.
-The company’s stock price has collected 15.84% of gains in the last five trading sessions.
+China XD Plastics Company Limited (NASDAQ:CXDC) went down by -8.55% from its latest closing price compared to the recent 1-year high of $2.44.
+The company’s stock price has collected 5.94% of gains in the last five trading sessions.
 Press Release reported on 11/16/20 that Specialty Chemical Company China XD Plastics Announces Third Quarter 2020 Financial Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.